Dealing with Fear

 I begin to give myself a pep talk: “Roz, you are a million times bigger and stronger than this cockroach.
 You are a strong and powerful woman – you can do this!
 You can squish him in one shot… Ka- POW!”
 I do a little kung-fu move in an attempt to psych myself up to face and conquer my fear.

 As I am jumping around and punching the air, I have an epiphany.
-I realize how often I (and we humans in general) do this in other areas of life.
+I realize how often I (and humans in general) do this in other areas of life.

-In relationships, in achieving goals and dreams, in work and in our social lives – it’s so easy to ‘back away’ when a fear arises.
+In relationships, in pursuit of goals and dreams, in work and in our social lives – it’s so easy to ‘back away’ when a fear arises.
 When a fear manifests – no matter how ridiculous or small- if we allow it to have power over us it can seem bigger and more threatening than it really is.
 We can allow our fears to dominate the situation or keep us from pursuing our goals.

 These fears often come in the form of: